Coronary ischemia: Causes

 Coronary artery disease (CAD) occurs when fatty substances, known as plaques, adhere to the walls of coronary arteries supplying the heart, narrowing them and constricting blood flow, a process known as atherosclerosis, the most common cause of coronary ischemia.
 Angina may start to occur when the vessel is 70% occluded.
 Lack of oxygen may also result in a myocardial infarction (heart attack).
+Two general mechanisms are thought to precipitate atherosclerotic cardiac ischemia: endothelial erosion and cap rupture.
+In the former case, the thrombogenic fibrillar collagens that make up the fibrous cap of plaques are exposed to the arterial lumen following erosion of the overlying endothelium, thus promoting the formation of a thrombus and causing up to one third of acute coronary syndromes.
+In the latter case, rupture of most commonly a thin fibrous cap, which typically separates the highly thrombogenic, fatty necrotic core of the plaque from the arterial lumen, results in a discontinuity through which the necrotic material in the core can leak out of into the arterial lumen.
+This may lead to the formation of a potentially ischemic thrombus.

 CAD can be contracted over time.
 Risk factors include a family history of CAD, smoking, high blood pressure, diabetes, obesity, inactive lifestyle, mental stress and high cholesterol.
 Angina can also occur due to spasm of the coronary arteries, even in individuals without atherosclerosis.
 In coronary artery spasm, the vessel constricts to limit blood flow through the artery, causing a decrease in oxygen supply to the heart, although the mechanisms for this phenomenon are not fully understood.

 Natural course

 Coronary ischemia can have serious consequences if it is not treated.
 Plaques in the walls of the coronary arteries can rupture, resulting in occlusion of the artery and deprivation of blood flow and oxygen to the heart muscle, resulting in cardiac cell death.
 This is known as myocardial infarction.
 A heart attack can cause arrhythmias, as well as permanent damage to the heart muscle.
 Coronary ischemia resulting from coronary artery disease also increases the risk of developing heart failure.
 Most cases of heart failure result from underlying coronary artery disease.
 A myocardial infarction carries a greater than five-fold increase in relative risk for developing heart failure.